dylanbeattie/linebreakers.band/booking.md

 At a bare minimum, be prepared to cover travel and accommodation costs for everybody you're bringing in.

-Many of us are keynote speakers who usually charge several thousand euros (or pounds, or dollars) to speak at an event.
+Some of us are keynote speakers who usually charge several thousand euros/pounds/dollars to speak at an event.
 How much we charge to speak at <em>your</em> event depends on who you are, what kind of event it is, whether we get to visit somewhere fun, who else is going to be there, and if anybody else is making serious money out of it.

-If you're a community event or a non-profit, we'll probably do it for airfare & hotel.
+If you're a community event or a non-profit, we'll probably do it for airfare and hotel.
 If you're charging €1800 a ticket and sponsored by Microsoft, Amazon, and Google, then we expect to get paid.

 ## Who Do We Book?

 First, you need <a href="/people#dylanbeattie">Dylan Beattie</a>.
 No Dylan, no show.
-If you just book Dylan, you'll get two hours of heavy rock music, with live vocals and guitar and everything else coming from playbacks, and it'll be a great show because he's a professional, dammit, but deep inside he'll be sad 'cos his friends aren't there.
+If you just book Dylan, you'll get two hours of rock music, with live vocals and guitar and everything else coming from playbacks, and it'll be a great show because he's a professional, dammit, but deep inside he'll be sad 'cos his friends aren't there.

 Then there's <a href="/people#heather-downing">Heather Downing</a>,
 <a href="/people#mark-rendle">Mark Rendle</a>, <a href="/people#vagif-abilov">Vagif Abilov</a>,